wulffern/ciccreator/README.md

 # Changelog

+## v0.1.5
+* removed GDS and SPICE output.
+Only *.cic will be supported from now on.
+Use cicpy to convert to other formats

 ## v0.1.4
 * layoutcell: Added ability to route to rails.
 With addDirectedRoute one can do ["M1","AVSS","xa:S-|--rail_r_AVSS","strap"], which will strap all mosfet sources to right route rail.
 The rails are named rail_(t|b|r|l)_(NAME)